icons8/lunacy-docs/docs/lunacy license.md

-# End-User License Agreement (EULA) of Lunacy

 This End-User License Agreement ("EULA") is a legal agreement between you and Icons8 LLC.

-This EULA agreement governs your acquisition and use of our Lunacy software ("Software") directly from Icons8 LLC or indirectly through a Icons8 LLC authorized reseller or distributor (a "Reseller").
+This EULA agreement governs your acquisition and use of our Lunacy software ("Software") directly from Icons8 LLC or indirectly through an Icons8 LLC authorized reseller or distributor (a "Reseller").

 Please read this EULA agreement carefully before completing the installation process and using the Lunacy software.
 It provides a license to use the Lunacy software and contains warranty information and liability disclaimers.